johannesmik/wipro/sheet0/README.md

 #### Installing Miniconda

-My recommendation is to download [Miniconda here](http://conda.pydata.org/miniconda.html), install it, and then go to a terminal and use the following command:
+My recommendation is to download [Miniconda here](http://conda.pydata.org/miniconda.html), install it, and then go to a terminal (Eingabeaufforderung) and use the following command:

 ```bash
 $ conda install numpy matplotlib scipy ipython